 Working hard in the background...

-With a simple cashback program, no foreign transaction fees, and solid coverage, the Wealthsimple Visa Infinite Card is an excellent credit card, especially for premium clients with $100,000+ to transfer, waiving the monthly fee completely.
+With a simple cashback program, no FX fees, and solid coverage, the Wealthsimple Visa Infinite Card is an excellent credit card, especially for clients with $100,000+ to transfer or $4,000 to direct deposit monthly, waiving the monthly fee.

-The Wealthsimple Visa Infinite Card is a solid option for those who qualify as premium clients.
-To do so, applicants must be willing to store $100,000+ inside Wealthsimple accounts.
+The Wealthsimple Visa Infinite Card is a solid option for those who qualify as premium clients or those who direct deposit $4,000 into their chequing account monthly.
 This way, the annual fee is waived and the rewards, coverage, and perks become much more impressive.
-If you don't intend on being a premium client, you're better off applying for another no-fee cashback contender or a paid card with similar perks for a lower fee.
+If you don't intend on being a premium client or making eligible monthly direct deposits, you're better off applying for another no-fee cashback contender or a paid card with similar perks for a lower fee.

 Skip to: Detailed Review